rich-cullen/KaazingTwitterFeedDemo/README.md

 ### Use the UI

 The client should automatically connect to KAAZING Gateway and provide visual confirmation that this has been successful.
-The Twitter Feed Control will also be enabled once connected.
+The various controls will also be enabled once connected.
 Click Start to begin monitoring the live Twitter stream.

 ## Client Preview